 Click here for article "Directing Without Disturbing" by Carrie Gervais, Co-Director.

 Montessori schools vary in their adherence to the traditional Montessori Method.
 We are a progressive Montessori school.
-While the bulk of the activities are traditional Montessori activities, we also incorporate activities that we feel Maria Montessori would have embraced today, including new self-correcting materials, hands-on approaches, and practice aids for Elementary children.
+While the bulk of the activities are Montessori activities in Pre K to Grade 3, we also incorporate activities that we feel Maria Montessori would have embraced today, including new self-correcting, hands-on approaches, and practice aids for Elementary children.

-Multiage Grouping--Montessori classrooms are multiaged.
-In the Primary Program (which includes preschool and kindergarten), 3-6 year olds work alongside one another.
+Multiage Grouping--Our classrooms are multi aged.
+In the Primary Program (preschool and kindergarten), 3-6 year olds work alongside one another.
 This allows children to work at a level higher than, lower than, or equivalent to their same age peers, and have others at their own ability level in the room.
-The Lower Elementary Program groups 6-9 year olds together (grades 1-3) the Upper Elementary Program is for 9-12 year olds (grades 4-6), and the Middle School Program is for 12-14 year olds (grades 7 and 8).
-We cannot stress enough the advantages, over time, of multiaged grouping.
-The youngest learn to try new things as they watch older children, and the older children become leaders and practice skills.
-In the elementary programs the group stays together for many years, and children learn how to solve problems and include one another rather than move onto a new set of peers.
+The Lower Elementary Program groups 6-9 year olds together (grades 1-3) the Upper Elementary Program is for 9-12 year olds (grades 4-6), and the Middle School Program is for 12-14 year olds (grades 7 & 8).
+We cannot stress enough the advantages, over time, of multi aged grouping.
+The youngest learn to try new things as they watch older children, who become leaders and practice skills.
+In the elementary programs the group stays together for many years; children learn how to solve problems and include one another.

-Choice of Activity and Uninterrupted Work Time--A good portion of the school day is devoted to individual choice time to work with the materials.
-Because there is generally one set of each material in our classrooms, students naturally select a range of activities.
+Choice of Activity and Uninterrupted Work Time--A portion of the school day is devoted to individual choice time to work with the materials.
+Because there is generally one set of each material, students naturally select a range of activities.
 This approach allows them to experience the excitement of learning.
 Children develop better concentration skills since they are given opportunities to complete work without trappings of a strictly rigid schedule.
-The teacher observes what choices the children make and do not make.
-Children feel in control of learning, building a love of learning over time.
+The teacher observes what choices the children make and do not make, and provide limits as necessary.
+Children feel in control of learning and build a love of learning over time.

 As children mature, especially in grades K and up, work choices are given parameters through planning, contracts, due dates, and discussion with the child.
 Choice always exists in the day, but requirements are also part of the day.
 For example, sometime during the week, an elementary child must do geography work, but when, what, and for how long are usually choices.
 We recognize that children sometimes avoid work due to frustration.
 In these cases, the teacher takes a more active role in helping the child experience success at his or her own level.

 Matching Instruction to the Sensitive Period--Each child has particular times when he or she can most easily learn new skills.
-Our classrooms take advantage of these times by allowing the teachers to match new skills and concepts to each child’s “sensitive periods,” preventing both the frustration and boredom that can occur with whole group instruction alone.
+Our younger classrooms allow the teachers to match new skills and concepts to each child’s “sensitive periods,” preventing both the frustration and boredom that can occur with whole group instruction alone.

-Control of Error--The Montessori materials in the classrooms have built-in controls for error that make the correct skill or information evident.
+Control of Error--The Montessori materials in the classrooms have built-in controls for error, or models that make the correct skill or information evident.
 This feature enables the teachers to be facilitators, working with individuals or small groups during most of the day.

 Uniqueness of Each Child and Individualized Instruction--Our daily imperative is to help each child take the next step each day in his or her own learning.
 We use individualized instruction to achieve this goal.
 The uninterrupted work period, choice of activities and materials, and multiaged setting allow us to maximize instruction with attention to each child’s unique learning style.

-We consider the value of large or whole group instruction to be somewhat limited.
-It is more difficult, especially before grade 3, to increase children’s skills by delivering lessons to a whole group.
+The value of large group instruction before Grade 4 is somewhat limited.
+It is more difficult, especially before grade 4, to increase children’s skills by delivering lessons primarily to a whole group.
 Most instruction should be geared toward individuals/small groups who are ready for the skill.
 We do use whole group instruction to present background information for work, appreciation of literature, and discussion of classroom behaviors and routines.
 As children mature and become abstract learners, they are increasingly able to learn skills in a group.

 Encouragement of Independence--The physical arrangement of the Montessori classroom is set up so that children may be independent in the room, free to access materials and go about their work with little help from teachers.
 They are encouraged to be independent in care-of-self activities (such as zipping and tying), care-of-environment activities (such as putting away materials), and in their work.